-Harry I. Johnson, III serves clients as a management-side defense lawyer, with more than 20 years of experience in traditional labor matters before the National Labor Relations Board (NLRB) and federal courts.
-Harry practices across the entire traditional union/labor field, including in NLRB unfair labor practice and representation proceedings, union representation campaigns, union corporate campaigns, labor arbitrations, collective bargaining, labor-management relations, labor-related advice for mergers and acquisitions, and federal and state labor injunction cases, with additional experience in anti-union discrimination/coercion and successorship issues.
-Harry is the labor and employment practice leader for the Los Angeles and Century City offices.
+Once a member of the National Labor Relations Board (NLRB), Harry I. Johnson, III now serves clients as a management-side defense lawyer, with more than 20 years of experience in traditional labor matters before the NLRB and federal courts.
+Harry practices across the entire traditional union/labor field, including in NLRB unfair labor practice and representation proceedings, union representation campaigns, union corporate campaigns, labor arbitrations, collective bargaining, labor-management relations, labor-related advice for mergers and acquisitions, and federal and state labor injunction cases.
+Harry is also the co-practice group leader of the Firm’s nationally-recognized Labor / Management Relations practice.

-In the area of discrimination law, Harry advises employers on issues that include disparate impact and treatment claims of racial, sexual, age, national origin, disability, and sexual orientation discrimination; harassment claims and investigations; retaliation claims; and disability accommodation and leaves.
-Harry has also counseled clients concerning enforceable employment arbitration policies, family and other protected leaves, handbook review, employee competition issues, plant closings, employee/labor aspects of mergers and acquisitions, layoffs, and employment contract drafting and claims.
+Finally, Harry advises and defends employers on many issues that arise generally under California and federal employment law.
+These include claims of racial, sexual, age, national origin, disability, and sexual orientation discrimination; harassment claims and investigations; and retaliation claims.
+Harry has also counseled clients concerning enforceable employment arbitration policies, handbook review, employee competition issues, plant closings, layoffs, employee/labor aspects of mergers and acquisitions, and employment contract drafting and claims.

 During his service on the NLRB, Harry participated in analyzing and deciding many landmark cases, whether in dissent or in the majority.
 A sample of such cases includes the following: